yt-dlp/yt-dlp/CONTRIBUTING.md

 ###  Are you using the latest version?

-Before reporting any issue, type `youtube-dl -U`.
+Before reporting any issue, type `yt-dlp -U`.
 This should report that you're up-to-date.
 About 20% of the reports we receive are already fixed, but people are using outdated versions.
 This goes for feature requests as well.

 ###  Is the issue already documented?

 Make sure that someone has not already opened the issue you're trying to open.
-Search at the top of the window or browse the [GitHub Issues](https://github.com/ytdl-org/youtube-dl/search?type=Issues) of this repository.
+Search at the top of the window or browse the [GitHub Issues](https://github.com/yt-dlp/yt-dlp/search?type=Issues) of this repository.
 If there is an issue, feel free to write something along the lines of "This affects me as well, with version 2015.01.01.
 Here is some more information on the issue: ...".
 While some issues may be old, a new post into them often spurs rapid activity.

 ###  Why are existing options not enough?

-Before requesting a new feature, please have a quick peek at [the list of supported options](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#options).
+Before requesting a new feature, please have a quick peek at [the list of supported options](https://github.com/yt-dlp/yt-dlp/blob/master/README.md#usage-and-options).
 Many feature requests are for features that actually exist already!
 Please, absolutely do show off your work in the issue report and detail how the existing similar options do *not* solve your problem.

 ###  Is there enough context in your bug report?